The Onion Buys Alex Jones’s Infowars at Bankruptcy Auction

 “The Connecticut Democrats with The Onion newspaper bought us.”

-It was not immediately clear what The Onion plans to do with Infowars, including its website, social media accounts, trademarks, a studio in Austin, Texas, as well as other intellectual properties.
-Founded in 1988, the satirical paper has a long history of creating absurd “news” stories that parody real events, sometimes resulting in high-profile readers mistakenly believing its satire to be genuine reports.
+It was not immediately clear what The Onion plans to do with Infowars, including its website, social media accounts, trademarks, studio in Austin, Texas, and other intellectual properties.
+Founded in 1988, the satirical paper has a long history of creating absurd “news” stories that parody real events, sometimes causing high-profile readers to mistakenly believe its satire to be genuine reports.

 “The Onion is proud to acquire Infowars, and we look forward to continuing its storied tradition of scaring the site’s users with lies until they fork over their cold, hard cash,” Collins said.
 “Or Bitcoin.
 We will also accept Bitcoin.”

-Accusing Jones of engaging in “a relentless barrage of disinformation for the sake of selling supplements,” Everytown announced Thursday it has signed a multiyear deal to become Infowars’ exclusive advertiser during the site’s relaunch and use the platform to promote gun control activism.
+Everytown announced on Nov.
+14 that it has signed a multiyear deal to become Infowars’ exclusive advertiser during the site’s relaunch and use the platform to promote gun control activism.

-“It’s fitting that a platform once used to profit off of tragedy will be a tool of education, hence our multi-year advertising commitment to this new venture,” said John Feinblatt, Everytown’s president.
+“It’s fitting that a platform once used to profit off of tragedy will be a tool of education, hence our multi-year advertising commitment to this new venture,” John Feinblatt, Everytown’s president, said.

 “We’re proud to be a part of what comes next, not only in terms of staunching the flow of hurtful misinformation, but also for the potential this new venture has to help Everytown reach new audiences ready to hold the gun industry accountable for contributing to our nation’s gun violence epidemic.”